tryscer/flock/flock-music.md

 ​	We are standing in line at the stand, watching an elderly woman in a cafeteria worker's uniform shout as she's filling small paper packets with huge, fried, salt-encrusted peanuts.
 Eleanore, Cindy, Barry and Tim surround me.
 Bernie does, too.
 ​	"What did he say, *exactly*?" says Eleanore.
 ​	"She told you," says Cindy.
 "He said to stop idling at the intersection.
 It's a *metaphor*."
 ​	"Stop idling at the *station*," Barry corrects her.
 "Gee, I sure hope we'll get those peanuts soon."
-He watches the cafeteria lady and licks his lips.
+He watches the peanuts and licks his lips.
 "The important thing is that he told her to *come on board*."
 ​	"What's it a metaphor for?" asks Bernie.
 ​	"Don't you have a mother, kid?" asks Tim.
 Bernie shrugs.
 "And in any case what does it matter what he said, look at what he wrote!"
 ​	Bernie asks, "what did he write?"